balakarthikeyan/notes/security.md

 The term HTTP Security Header summarizes a set of HTTP response headers that allow the webserver to communicate with the browser using security features.
 These include:

 `Content Security Policy (CSP):` With this header, the server specifies which resources are allowed to be loaded onto the page.
 It can also be used to prevent cross-site scripting attacks and other malicious code from being executed.
-We'll explain which parameters to set here in a moment.

 `X-Frame-Options:` With this header, the server determines whether the page can be displayed in a frame or iframe on another website.
 This can prevent so-called clickjacking attacks.
 ```